Polytarp sails: Grades and specifications

 The most attractive, durable polytarp sails are usually made from a heavier white polytarp material.
 Generally, polysails are made from white ultraviolet-protected (UV-protected) material that is 12–16 mils (0.30–0.40 mm) thick (1 mil is .001 inches) and weighs about 6–8 ounces per square yard (200-270 grams per square meter) —about twice the weight and thickness of the common colored tarps which usually have no UV protection.

 The weave density of polyethylene strips in the inner layer determines the quality of the material.
 Common tarps have a weave of about 6' x 8' (1.8 x 2.4 m).
 "Canopy grade" white polytarps, on the other hand, have a weave of 12' x 14' (3.6 m x 4.3 m) or 14' x 14' (4.3 m x 4.3 m).
 Increasingly, white polytarp is used to construct mainsails, jibs, and mizzens, while the lightweight polytarp materials are reserved for making spinnakers.

 Polysail is the term given to any sail made of polytarp material and not just the white polytarp material.

 Common sail types

 Polytarp is used to construct nearly every type of sail.
-However, the material is best for traditional sail types such as sprits, lugs, gaffs, gunters, lateens, junk sails, and jib-headed sprits.
-They are not suitable for sails that depend upon being highly tensioned, such as the marconi or Bermuda types of triangular sails.
+The maximum weight of the fully-loaded vessel may affect the viability of a poly tarp sail.
+However, there is no current consensus on the limit.
+This will vary depending upon the weight of the tarp material.